slatedocs/slate/source/index.md

 Data Type | Description
 --------- | -----------
-listing_id |  Your unique identifier for the listing, used for adding or deleting a record mojo_id | false | Associated MojoPages ID for listing will map automatically if you include it mojo_url | URL for MojoPages listing name | Name of the business address | Address of the business
+listing_id |  Your unique identifier for the listing, used for adding or deleting a record mojo_id | Claims a Business based on mojo_id, will automap or create new listing when not included mojo_url | URL for MojoPages listing name | Name of the business address | Address of the business